Originally published in May of 2012. Updated with new photos and a printable recipe.

-If you’re in a hurry, this salad is great on it’s own topped with a little homemade dressing.
-I don’t mind taking an extra few minutes to cut up a few things to kick it up making the salad a meal.
-My favorite combo of late is to add a few cherry tomatoes, some diced avocado, drained canned garbanzo beans, and a handful of raisins and cashew nuts.
+If you’re in a hurry, this salad is great on it’s own drizzled with a homemade dressing or vinaigrette.
+But if you have a few extra minutes, don’t be afraid to gussy it up a bit.
+My favorite combo of late is to add a few cherry tomatoes, diced avocado, garbanzo beans, a hard boiled egg and a handful of raisins and cashew nuts.
+It’s the bomb diggity.
+I feel good that I’m getting a big bowl of leafy greens each day and when I add all the other yummies, I’m satisfied and full!

 - 1/2 head small purple cabbage, thinly sliced

-- about 1 1/2 cups chopped raw broccoli
+- 1 1/2 cups chopped raw broccoli or snow peas or whatever add in you like